mackenziekbrooks/dh180-w18-borndigital/labs.md

 7. Save the file, then go back to the Finder and change the extension back to the original file time.
 Open the image now - what do you see?
 8. Make another piece of glitch art.
 This time, can you save a secret message in the image?

+Lab report: two pieces of glitch art in your Box folder.

 [Image Glitch Tool](https://snorpey.github.io/jpg-glitch/) | [Tutorial on Databending and Glitch Art](https://critiquecollective.com/2014/03/13/tutorial-on-databending-and-glitch-art/)

 ## Lab 6 // File types